 TLMTI recognises that it is essential for communities to be enabled and to develop self reliance.
 We work alongside leprosy-affected communities to enhance capabilities and resilience in order to earn gainful living thus improving their quality of life.
 Our education and training programme for sustainable livelihoods encompasses broad-based capacity development, including both formal and non-formal education systems at all levels.

 Community Based Rehabilitation and Self Care

-We work with communities to build their understanding of leprosy and disabilities and their capacity to support people with leprosy or with general disabilities.
-Our Self Care Groups (SCG) teach people with leprosy about the way the disease causes disabilities and the different techniques and self-care activities for preventing them.
+TLMTI works with communities to build their understanding of leprosy and disabilities and their capacity to support people with leprosy or with general disabilities.
+The Self Care Groups (SCG) created with support from TLMTI share information about leprosy and the different techniques and self-care activities for preventing them.
 SCGs also build awareness on disability rights, reunite people affected by leprosy with their families and offer a forum for people affected by leprosy to meet, share experience, discuss issues, build solidarity and support each other.

 Low Cost Housing